-Two IVC filters made by Cordis have become the subject of a number of lawsuits.
-The Cordis TrapEase “permanent” IVC filter, and the Cordis OptEase “retrievable” filter, were supposed to stay safely in patients’ bodies for long-term and temporary use respectively.
-But patients are now saying the devices fractured inside the bloodstream, causing serious medical complications—and a growing body of medical evidence supports this.
-If you or someone you love suffered harm after receiving a Cordis IVC filter, or any IVC filter, you have legal rights.
-You need to talk to a lawyer who understands Cordis IVC filters.
+Two IVC filters made by Cordis – the TrapEase “permanent” IVC filter and the OptEase “retrievable” filter – were supposed to be safe for long-term and temporary use, respectively.
+But some patients have experienced the devices fracturing inside their bloodstreams, causing serious medical complications.
+If you or someone you love suffered an injury after receiving a Cordis IVC filter, you should consider talking to a lawyer who understands Cordis IVC filters.

-We can help.
 John Foy & Associates is a leading personal injury law firm with over 20 years of experience in medical cases.
 We have fought and won lawsuits involving defective medical devices—and we always take the side of the victim, never the big medical corporations.
-Let us give you a FREE consultation with one of the top medical lawsuit lawyers in the country.
-We’re here to help—and we charge nothing if we don’t get you money.
-Call us at 404-400-4000 and get your free consultation today.
+Call us at 404-400-4000 to set up your free consultation today with one of the top defective medical device lawyers in the country.

 What complications have been reported with Cordis IVC filters?